 Translational Respiratory Medicine

-Respiratory disease is common, reflecting environmental, occupational and inherited factors.
-Respiratory patients have a significant clinical and economic impact on the NHS and respiratory conditions have a substantial personal impact on the affected individuals and their families.
-This course gives students an opportunity to study in depth the science underlying a number of respiratory conditions and their management.
+Respiratory disease constitutes a highly common condition, reflecting a vast array of environmental, occupational and inherited factors.
+Patients with respiratory disease have a significant clinical and economic impact on the NHS and respiratory conditions have in turn a substantial personal impact on the affected individuals and their families.
+This course gives students the unique opportunity to study in depth the science underlying a number of respiratory conditions and their effective management.

 Aims and objectives

-The course content will include a broad range of respiratory sciences including physiology and pharmacology, pathophysiology, genetics and epidemiology of lung diseases and pulmonary diagnostics.
-Importantly, students will have the opportunity to attend clinics and observe novel diagnostic procedures in a research-active environment, thus relating their newly acquired scientific knowledge in a variety of clinical contexts.
+There is a strong practical element to the course with students being given the opportunity to attend clinics and observe novel diagnostic procedures in a research-active environment, thus relating their newly acquired scientific knowledge in a variety of clinical contexts.

-Our BSc students will be encouraged to attend grand rounds and seminars, often from prestigious international visiting scientists and will attend a national conference.
-By the end of the BSc, students will have an understanding of the scientific basis of lung diseases, the aetiological factors involved, the investigation of these processes, and novel treatments not yet in routine practice.
+Our BSc students will have access to the Faculty of Medicine's grand rounds and seminars, often delivered by prestigious international visiting scientists, and will attend a national conference.
+By the end of the BSc, students will have gained an understanding of the scientific basis of lung diseases, the aetiological factors involved, the investigation of these processes, and novel treatments not yet in routine practice.